 Indecent Representation of Women (Prohibition) Act,1986

-Be it enacted by Parliament in the Thirty-seven Year of the Republic of India as follows:-
+Be it enacted by Parliament in the Thirty-seventh Year of the Republic of India as follows:

 (2) It extends to the whole of India, except the State of Jammu and Kashmir.

 (3) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint.

 - Definitions .In this Act, unless the context otherwise requires,

 (a) advertisement includes any notice, circular, label, wrapper or other document and also includes any visible representation made by means of any light, sound, smoke or gas;